SeisComP/seiscomp/doc/base/concepts/inventory.rst

 Overview
 ========

-In SeisComP the inventory refers to the meta data of data recording stations.
+In SeisComP the term :term:`inventory` refers to the meta data of data recording stations.
-Many SeisComP applications require :ref:`inventory <concepts_inventory>` information to operate correctly.
+Many SeisComP applications require :inventory information to operate correctly.
-The inventory will be read from the :ref:`database <concepts_database>`` by default.
+The inventory will be read from the :ref:`database <concepts_database>` by default.
 To insert or update the inventory in the database, this information needs to be created or downloaded and converted.
 The following sections will describe the process of populating the database and how applications get access